Embedded Command Line Interfaces and Why You Need Them

 Performance Impact

-When integrating a CLI into resource-constrained embedded systems.
-Large command sets and strings, for instance, can increase the footprint and slow down system response times.
-Reducing string sizes by using a more compact, manual format for commands can help mitigate this.
+When integrating a CLI into resource-constrained embedded systems, large command sets and strings, for instance, can increase the footprint and slow down system response times.
+Reducing string sizes by using a more compact and manual format can help mitigate this.
 Keeping the CLI lightweight and trimming unnecessary features will also minimize the impact on system resources.
+Another approach is to have separate applications for manufacturing and production.
+The manufacturing application has CLI, while the production application does not have access to the CLI.

 Tip: Slimming down shell commands and minimizing string processing overhead will help keep your system responsive.